Location: San Francisco/Northern CA

-- Performs the administrative duties associated with the job, including ADP electronic expense reports, Time Centre weekly time reporting, Siebel functions such as Field Service Reports, Failed Parts Forms, and quality-related work.
+- Performs the administrative duties associated with the job, including electronic expense reports, Time Centre weekly time cards, Siebel functions such as Field Service Reports, Failed Parts Forms, and quality-related work.

 - Assures that all paperwork is completed neatly, accurately, and submitted promptly.

 - Must be prepared to work overtime and odd hours on occasion and travel as required.